RanadeEduLab/study-group-matcher/README.md

 Modify group size parameters:
 Adjust the MIN_GROUP_SIZE and MAX_GROUP_SIZE parameters until you are satisfied with the final group sizes in the output CSV file.

 If the form is modified from fa23 template, modify the config:
 If you added new questions to the survey, make sure to include them as a new entry in the ROW_CONFIG, and optionally create a new transformer method that will bucket that question's options.

-Run script: “python run.py example-config.py data/responses_clean.csv”
+Run script: `python run.py example-config.py data/responses_clean.csv`

-We use example-config.py config file, which is the main thing that we make changes. data/responses_clean.csv is your cleaned google form dataset.
+* We use example-config.py config file, which is the main thing that we make changes.
+* data/responses_clean.csv is your cleaned google form dataset.

 ### Post Processing
 Make some manual spot checks.
 The algorithm should do what it is supposed to do.
 Make sure the following doesn’t happen:
-A student is the only race/gender in a given group Check for singletons (1 person in a group), add them to existing groups Manually modify groups if necessary
+1. A student is the only race/gender in a given group
+2. Check for singletons (1 person in a group), add them to existing groups
+3. Manually modify groups if necessary